Interpause/auto-sd-paint-ext/README.md

 A:

-It is an alternative to AUTO's highres fix that works for all modes, not just txt2img.
+It's an alternative to AUTO's highres fix that works for all modes, not just txt2img.

 The selection will be resized such that the shorter dimension is base_size.
 However, if the aforementioned resize causes the longer dimension to exceed max_size, the shorter dimension will be resized to less than base_size.
-Setting base_size and max_size higher can be used to generate higher resolution images (along with their issues), essentially **disabling the system**, _though it might make sense for img2img mode_.
+I recommend not setting base_size lower than 512.

-This is actually smarter than the builtin highres fix + firstphase width/height system.
+According to Interpause, this is smarter than the builtin highres fix + firstphase width/height system.
 Thank the original plugin writer, @sddebz, for writing this.

 <hr/>